wyingtian/web_optimization/README.md

 2. build
 ` grunt build`

-3. for part2, cd go views and do the same thing above
+3. for part2, cd to `views foler` and do the same thing above

 ## Result Part1: Optimize PageSpeed Insights score for index.html

 1. inline all css file and js file
 2. minify index.html css file and js file using grunt
 3. add async to js files